BrianHenryIE/bh-wp-plugin-updater/README.md

 * no blocking requests – all HTTP requests on cron except when the updates transient is deleted
 * work as a secondary updater – where a plugin already has an updater, it should be possible to install a second plugin with this for beta updates
 * agnostic/extensible to multiple backends
-* confidence: WPCS, PhpStan, PHPUnit, WP-CLI, OpenAPI
+* confidence: WPCS, PhpStan, PHPUnit, Playwright, WP-CLI, OpenAPI
 * learn a little React

 Basically, I have a bunch of plugins that I should sell, but I didn't like any licence system I saw.